-In Australia, Father’s Day is actually celebrated in September, the day that coincides with the first Sunday of spring in the southern hemisphere.
+In Australia, Father’s Day is celebrated in September, coinciding with the first spring Sunday in the southern hemisphere.
 In Victoria, the local council even nominates a Father of the Year!

 How about in Asia?
-Father’s Day in Indonesia is held in November, but surprisingly, it’s not nearly as big of a commercial holiday as it is in the US.
+Father’s Day in Indonesia is held in November.
+Still, surprisingly, it’s not nearly as big of a commercial holiday as it is in the US.
 However, Mother’s Day remains very popular.

-One European country’s celebration of the day stands out: Germany’s observance of Father’s Day actually coincides with the Christian Ascension Day, a tradition with centuries-long roots.
-On this day, men typically go for hikes or excursions and enjoy beer together.
+One European country’s celebration of the day stands out: Germany’s observance of Father’s Day coincides with the Christian Ascension Day, a tradition with centuries-long roots.
+Men typically go for hikes or excursions and enjoy a beer together on this day.

 Wherever you celebrate, your friends at Country Court wish you a happy Father’s Day spent with the ones you love most.
 If you can, reach out to Dad today!